edwardnagy/flow_coordinator/README.md

 }
 ```

-Implement the `FlowCoordinatorMixin` in your Flow Coordinator and handle
+Define the Flow Coordinator that manages the screen.
+This needs
-the navigation event by pushing a new screen onto the flow's navigation stack:
+to be a StatefulWidget that mixes in `FlowCoordinatorMixin` and implements the
+listener interface created earlier.
+Set your screen as `initialPages` of the flow.
+Then, implement the navigation logic of the listener methods using the
+`flowNavigator` to push, pop, or replace pages:

 ```dart
 class MyFlowCoordinator extends StatefulWidget {